chaoxinhu/thoughts/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for WeIdentity

 ---

+If you are reporting a feature request, please make sure to provide the following information:

 ## Summary
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]